-A Nationwide Entertainment Network
+Vaudeville —A Nationwide Entertainment Network

 Opera houses brought a national culture of popular entertainment to many small towns in an era when railroad travel coast to coast was easy, but getting one town over was still done by horse or on foot.
 According to Satterthwaite, the number of opera house venues once numbered in the thousands.

-Shepherdstown Gets Its Opera House
+Shepherdstown Builds Its Opera House

 Rebuilding The Shepherdstown Opera House